eliellis/sthree/README.md

 ### A helper-function for direct-to-S3 uploads that generates the Base64 encoded version of the policy passed to it

 ## generateSignatureFromPolicyString(policy)
-### A helper-function for direct-to-S3 uploads that works together with the afforementioned function by generating the SHA1-HMAC Base64 encoded signature requred by the S3 API for direct post requests (<a href="http://aws.amazon.com/articles/1434">refer here</a> for more information on the purpose of thes functions)
+### A helper-function for direct-to-S3 uploads that works together with the afforementioned function by generating the SHA1-HMAC Base64 encoded signature requred by the S3 API for direct post requests (<a href="http://aws.amazon.com/articles/1434">refer here</a> for more information on the purpose of these functions)